Reviews12 min read

 Reporting ⭐⭐⭐⭐ ⭐⭐⭐⭐ ⭐⭐⭐⭐⭐ ⭐⭐⭐

-Zoho CRM vs HubSpot — [HubSpot](Try HubSpot) wins on ease of use and onboarding experience, and honestly it's not particularly close.
+Zoho CRM vs HubSpot — [HubSpot](Try HubSpot) wins on ease of use and onboarding, and it's not even close.
 Zoho wins on price at equivalent feature levels, often dramatically.
-HubSpot's costs escalate fast once you move beyond their free tier — a 10-person team on HubSpot's Professional plan can easily run 3-4x what Zoho Enterprise costs for the same headcount.
+HubSpot costs escalate fast once you move beyond the free tier — a 10-person team on HubSpot's Professional plan can easily run 3-4x what Zoho Enterprise costs.

-Zoho CRM vs Salesforce — [Salesforce](Try Salesforce) has more customization depth, a larger partner ecosystem, and better enterprise-grade support.
-But you'll pay heavily for it — Enterprise editions often run $165+/user/month.
-For most SMBs, the ROI calculation just doesn't favor Salesforce until you're genuinely operating at scale with complex requirements.
+Zoho CRM vs Salesforce — [Salesforce](Try Salesforce) has more customization depth, a larger partner network, and better enterprise support.
+But the cost is steep — Enterprise editions often run $165+/user/month.
+For most SMBs, the ROI just doesn't favor Salesforce until you're genuinely operating at scale with complex requirements.

-Zoho CRM vs Pipedrive — [Pipedrive](Try Pipedrive) is simpler, cleaner, and faster to adopt.
-But it's a sales-focused tool, not a full CRM platform.
-If you need marketing automation, customer support integration, or deep analytics, Pipedrive's feature set runs dry faster than Zoho's.
-It's a great tool — just a narrower one.
+Zoho CRM vs Pipedrive — [Pipedrive](Try Pipedrive) is simpler, cleaner, and faster to get running.
+But it's a sales-focused tool, not a full CRM.
+If you need marketing automation, customer support integration, or deeper analytics, Pipedrive's feature set runs thin quickly.
+It's great — just narrower.

 Verdict: Is Zoho CRM Worth It in 2026?